Graded Lie algebras of maximal class of type $p$: Constituents of algebras of type

+Note that our definition implies $\ell\ge 2n$.
+In particular, if $L$ is obtained as a subalgebra of type $n$ of an algebra $N$ of type $1$ according to the construction given earlier, and $N$ has first constituent shorter than $2n$, then $L$ and $N$ will have {\em different} first constituent lengths.

-Proceeding recursively, if $(\beta_i,\ldots,\beta_j)$ is a constituent which we have already defined, and $\beta_{j+m-n+1}$ is the first nonzero two-step centralizer after $\beta_j$ (which exists according to Lemma~\ref{lemma:upper_bound} below), then we define $(\beta_{j+1},\ldots,\beta_{j+m})$ to be the next constituent, of length $m$.
+We define further constituents of an arbitrary algebra $L$ of type $n>1$ recursively.
+If $(\beta_i,\ldots,\beta_j)$ is a constituent which we have already defined, and $\beta_{j+m-n+1}$ is the first nonzero entry of the sequence past $\beta_j$ (which exists according to Lemma~\ref{lemma:upper_bound} below), then we define $(\beta_{j+1},\ldots,\beta_{j+m})$ to be the next constituent, of length $m$.
 Thus, the sequence of $L$ gets partitioned into a sequence of adjacent constituents.
 Note that, by definition, every constituent has length at least $n$, and the first constituent has length at least $2n$.
 We denote the constituent lengths by $\ell=\ell_1,\ell_2,\ell_3,\ldots$, numbered in order of occurrence.

-We have seen above that if an algebra of type $n$ is a subalgebra of an algebra of type $1$, then its constituents have the special form described by Equation~\eqref{eq:ordinary_from_type_1}.
+We have seen above that if an algebra $L$ of type $n$ is a subalgebra of an algebra $N$ of type $1$, whose first constituent has length at least $2n$, then the constituents of $L$ have the special form described by Equation~\eqref{eq:ordinary_from_type_1}.
 The next result shows that the converse holds.
 It is a stronger version of a result of Ugolini~\cite[Lemma~3.1.2]{Ugo:thesis}, which in turn extended the special case $n=2$ proved in~\cite[Section~2]{CVL00} (also stated as~\cite[Proposition~2.2]{CVL03}).
 Ugolini's version required an assumption that the constituents are not too short, see Remark~\ref{rem:Ugolini} below for details.

-\begin{prop}[Ugolini] Let $L$ be an algebra of type $n$ and suppose that each constituent of $L$ has the special form $(\lambda_{j-n+1},\ldots,\lambda_j)$, with
+\begin{prop}[Ugolini] Let $L$ be an algebra of type $n$ and suppose that each constituent of $L$ has the special form $(\lambda_{j-m+1},\ldots,\lambda_j)$, with

+for some integer $m\ge n$.
 Then $L$ is a subalgebra of an uncovered algebra of type $1$. \end{prop}

 \begin{proof} The proof is by induction on $n$, with $n=1$ as the trivially true base case.
 Thus, let $L$ be an algebra of type $n$, for some $n>1$, satisfying the stated hypotheses.
 It will be sufficient to embed $L$ as a (graded) subalgebra of an algebra $\bar L$ of type $n-1$ satisfying the corresponding hypotheses.